Table of Contents

 - Take 50 grams of dried rhizomes of Katuka.
 Dry this further to remove moisture for easy powdering.
 Make sure roots of herb is not older than 1 year.

-- Grind rhizomes in a grinder and make fine powder.
+- Grind rhizomes in a grinder and make a fine powder.
 Filter the powder to remove fibres and other substances.

 - Keep this powder in airtight jar.